 There’s money to be made selling other people’s unwanted stuff.
 Today, I’m going to show you exactly how to do it.

-So, you’ve read our guide to selling anything online, and you’ve cleaned out your place.
-You’ve offloaded all your saleable clutter for a decent chunk of change, and you’ve been bitten by the sales bug.
+So, you’ve read our best places to sell your stuff online, and you’ve cleaned out your place.
+You’ve offloaded all your saleable clutter for a decent chunk of change, and the sales bug has bitten you.
 You’re ready for the next step.

 Here’s how you can graduate from selling your own unwanted stuff, which you most likely paid good money for at some point, to selling other people’s stuff, which you can usually get for absolutely free.